net/gitu/README.md

 - Ruby 2.0.0 or greater

 ### Installing
 `./gitu` should be placed in `/usr/local/bin/` so it can be executed with `gitu`.
-Use curl or wget for a easiest installation. `~/.git_users.yml` is automatically generated if it doesn't exist the first time any gitu command is run.
+Use curl or wget for easiest installation. `~/.git_users.yml` is automatically generated if it doesn't exist the first time any gitu command is run.

 #### via curl